Recurring session

 Anthropology is often perceived as the study of distant tribes, but for me it is first and foremost a spiritual and emotional practice.
 It allows us to pause our automatic judgment and develop a stance of deep curiosity toward the taken-for-granted.
 When we learn to look at the world through anthropological eyes, we don't just gather new facts about others, we begin to see ourselves from the outside.
 This shift allows us to understand that there are many diverse ways to live "right," and that our perceptions—those that feel like second nature—are often just "the water" we swim in.
 The encounter with otherness becomes a tool that sparks wonder, expands the boundaries of compassion, and brings back a sense of discovery, even within the most familiar routine.
+In the workshop we'll use Denmark as a living anthropological laboratory.
+We'll look at Danish culture through everyday life: the street, the supermarket, bicycles, the quiet in public space, kindergartens, everyday aesthetics, attitudes toward privacy, trust, equality, planning, and safety.
+From this observation we'll compare the Danish "logic" with the Israeli "logic" — not to decide who is right or which culture is better, but to understand how each society produces a different sense of normality.
+During the workshop we'll eat Danish everyday food from the supermarket together.
+Not festive or tourist food, but simple local products found in almost every Danish home.
+We'll treat the food as anthropological material — a gateway into a new culture through the senses.

 The workshop is designed as a safe space for deep dialogue and personal discovery, and is therefore tailored precisely to your group size and dynamics.